TODAY’S READING FROM THE OLD TESTAMENT- HOSEA 1:1 – 3:5

 Hosea 1:10-11 10 Yet the number of the sons of Israel will be like the sand of the sea, which cannot be measured or numbered; and in the place where it is said to them, “You are not My people,” it will be said to them, “You are the sons of the living God.”
 11 And the sons of Judah and the sons of Israel will be gathered together, and they will appoint for themselves one leader, and they will go up from the land, for great will be the day of Jezreel.

 In Chapter 1, people might have asked Hosea: “What do you see in Gomer?
 Why don’t you divorce her?”
 Likewise, angels looking in on our stories might ask of the Lord: “What does He see in them?
 Why doesn’t he make an end of the human race and be done with them?”

 But His love does not let us go!

 In Chapter 2, we realize that although the children have been given these unfortunate names, Hosea does not treat them that way.
 He calls them Ruhamah- ‘pitied’, ‘loved’ and ‘Ammi’ ‘my people’.
 This is how he as a parent, would want them to address each other.

-Once they are grown children, Hosea wills them to speak to their mother, from whom he is estranged.
-He wants them to rebuke her in hopes that she will repent (Hosea 2:2).
+Once they are grown children, Hosea will command them to speak to their mother, from whom he is estranged.
+He wants them to rebuke her, in hopes that she will repent (Hosea 2:2).